Form SSA 1696 Instructions

 Section 5: Representative’s Status, Affiliations, and Certifications

 This is representatives section of the form, which your representative is responsible for completing.
-But you should be familiar with each of the separate parts in this section.
+You should be familiar with each of the separate parts in this section.
+There are 4 parts to this section:

 Part A states what kind of representation this third party is declaring.
-Your representative could be:
+Your representative could be one of the following:

 An attorney